haise0/Shodan.io-android/README.md

 # Shodan.io-mobile-app
-Official repository for the Shodan.io mobile Application
+Unofficial repository for an updated Shodan.io mobile application.
+Only building for Android.

 The Android version can actually be found [here](https://play.google.com/store/apps/details?id=io.shodan.app).
 The iOS version is not available anymore since Apple subscription was really expensive for such few users.